Vincentyr/URROS/README.md

 # Universal-Robot-ROS (Python)
-Working on using pythong to UR arm in ROS and control it remotely.
-The functions been explored are using rviz to provide planning visualisation in RViz and Gazebo and also collision detection.
+Working on using python to control UR arm in ROS.
+The functions been explored are using rviz to provide planning visualisation in RViz and Gazebo and also collision detection in actual deployment.

 # Acknowledgement
 The work done is based on [ur_modern_driver](https://github.com/ros-industrial/ur_modern_driver)